Vaccines for post-exposure prophylaxis against varicella (chickenpox) in children and adults

-Live attenuated varicella vaccines for the prevention of varicella (chickenpox) has been demonstrated both in randomised controlled trials (RCTs) and in population-based immunisation programmes in countries such as the United States.
-However, many countries do not routinely immunise children against varicella, and exposures continue to occur.
+The prevention of varicella (chickenpox) using live attenuated varicella vaccines has been demonstrated both in randomised controlled trials (RCTs) and in population-based immunisation programmes in countries such as the United States and Australia.
+Many countries do not routinely immunise children against varicella and exposures continue to occur.
 Although the disease is often mild, complications such as secondary bacterial infection, pneumonitis and encephalitis occur in about 1% of cases, usually leading to hospitalisation.
 The use of varicella vaccine in persons who have recently been exposed to the varicella zoster virus has been studied as a form of post-exposure prophylaxis (PEP).

 To assess the efficacy and safety of vaccines for use as PEP for the prevention of varicella in children and adults.

 RCTs and quasi-RCTs of varicella vaccine for PEP compared with placebo or no intervention.
-The outcome measures were efficacy in prevention of clinical cases and/or laboratory-confirmed clinical cases and adverse effects following vaccination.
+The outcome measures were efficacy in prevention of clinical cases and/or laboratory-confirmed clinical cases and adverse events following vaccination.

 Data collection and analysis